 Total income is the sum of your assessable income, your reportable fringe benefits total and your reportable employer super contributions.
-Assessable income is your gross income before taking into account deductions.
+Assessable income is your gross income before taking deductions into account.

 No You are not eligible for a low income super contribution.
 Go to Income tests.